bqmxnh/cloud-ops/README.md

 # Cloud-Ops: An application of MLOps for real-time DDoS detection with incremental learning on cloud environment

 ## Project Overview
-The system is a **machine learning–based Intrusion Detection System (IDS)** that uses the **Adaptive Random Forest (ARF)** algorithm to detect network anomalies.
+The system is a **machine learning–based Network Intrusion Detection System (NIDS)** that uses the **Adaptive Random Forest (ARF)** algorithm to detect network anomalies.
 During training, the model employs a **Poisson distribution with parameter λ (lambda)** to determine how many times each incoming sample is used for learning (online bagging).
 This mechanism helps **improve learning effectiveness when the number of samples is limited** and enhances the model’s generalization ability.

 The system also integrates **ADWIN (Adaptive Windowing)** for **concept drift detection**.
-ADWIN monitors the data stream using a **statistical threshold** to identify significant changes in the data distribution over time.
+ADWIN monitors the data stream using a **statistical threshold** to identify significant changes in the prediction error stream over time.
 When the detected drift exceeds the threshold, the system recognizes that a distribution shift has occurred.

 Drift detection is **evaluated on a daily basis**, allowing the system to monitor changes in network behavior over time and update or adapt the model when necessary to maintain detection accuracy.

+The base model is trained on CIC-DDoS2019 while CIC-IDS2017 is used to simulate concept drift scenarios.

 ![GitOps-based CI/CD pipeline for deploying ML models on Kubernetes.](images/1_gitops_cicd_pipeline.png)